Minimax Problems with Coupled Linear Constraints: Computational Complexity, Duality and Solution Methods: Minimax problems with coupled linear constraints

 It is a known fact that the problem in the RHS of equation \eqref{eq:np_hard_prf1} is in general NP-hard, which establishes the NP-hardness of problem \eqref{eq:prob_hard2}.
 The proof is now completed. \end{proof}

+We would like to stress here that the classical min-max problem of the form \eqref{eq:minmax}, where the objective $f(\x,\y)$ is differentiable, strongly convex in $\x$, and strongly concave in $\y$, is not NP-hard.
+To see this, one needs only to observe that for any $(\x,\y) \in \X \times \Y$, the direction $(\nabla_x f(\x,\y)^T,-\nabla_y f(\x,\y)^T)^T$ defines a separating hyperplane regarding any stationary solution.
+In particular, for any given stationary solution $(\x^*,\y^*)\in \X \times \Y$ we have

+where the first inequality in the above derivation is due to the gradient inequality of the convex-concave property, and the second inequality is due to the stationary property:

+for all $(\x,\y) \in \X\times \Y$.
+Using the ellipsoid method (see e.g.~\cite{grotschel2012geometric}), this implies that finding a stationary solution can be done in polynomial-time.
+In terms of finding stationary solutions effectively in practice without resorting to the ellipsoid method, there are several works in the literature in which convergence is shown for the above problem to approximate global solutions (i.e., saddle points) in a finite number of iterations for any given precision; see for instance \cite{mokhtari2019unified, yan2020optimal}.
+Therefore, it is the introduction of the linear coupling between the inner and the outer variables in the constraints (of one of the two problems) that {renders} the problem intractable, even under strong assumptions.
+To illustrate this point more clearly consider the following example. \begin{example} Consider the following simple linearly constrained min-max problem

+Notice that the objective $f(x,y)$ is strongly convex in $x$ and strongly concave in $y$.
+Then, it is easy to see that inner function takes the form Clearly, $\phi(\x)$ is non-convex; in fact it is strongly concave.
+Therefore we see that while the objective $f(\x,\y)$ is a simple strongly convex strongly concave function, the resulting value function $\phi(\x) = \max_{\y \in \Y, A\x+B\y\leq \bf{c}} f(\x,\y)$ is non-convex. \end{example}

-Despite the fact that the above result shows that the linearly constrained minimax problems are NP-hard in general, it is still desirable to design efficient algorithms for them (for computing certain stationary solutions).
+Despite the fact that the above results show that the linearly constrained minimax problems are NP-hard in general, it is still desirable to design efficient algorithms for them (for computing certain stationary solutions).
 As we have noted in Sec. \ref{sec:related}, standard algorithms for minimax problems do not apply, and generic methods for bi-level optimization can be inefficient.
 Our idea is to explore the structure of these problems from their dual perspective, and identify equivalent problems that are much easier to optimize.
 Since our focus is mainly given to the inner-level coupled problems, in the next section we develop a duality theory for problem \eqref{eq:minmax-coupled}.